mapbox/tippecanoe/README.md

 ### Reordering features within each tile

  * `-pi` or `--preserve-input-order`: Preserve the original input order of features as the drawing order instead of ordering geographically.
 (This is implemented as a restoration of the original order at the end, so that dot-dropping is still geographic, which means it also undoes `-ao`).
  * `-ao` or `--reorder`: Reorder features to put ones with the same properties in sequence, to try to get them to coalesce.
-You probably don't want to use this.
+You probably want to use this if you use `--coalesce`.
  * `-ac` or `--coalesce`: Coalesce adjacent line and polygon features that have the same properties.
-You probably don't want to use this.
+This can be useful if you have lots of small polygons with identical attributes and you would like to merge them together.
  * `-ar` or `--reverse`: Try reversing the directions of lines to make them coalesce and compress better.
 You probably don't want to use this.

 ### Adding calculated attributes